Cleveland State Community College: Organization and administration

 Cleveland State Community college operates within the governance of the Tennessee Board of Regents.

-Dr. David F. Adkisson served as founding president of Cleveland State Community College from 1967 to 1978.
-Dr. L. Quentin Lane was appointed to the presidency in 1978 and served until 1985.
+David F. Adkisson served as founding president of Cleveland State Community College from 1967 to 1978.
+L. Quentin Lane was appointed to the presidency in 1978 and served until 1985.
 A. Ray Coleman served briefly as interim president in 1985.
-Dr. James W. Ford was then appointed as president of Cleveland State from 1985 to 1992.
-Dr. Renate G. Basham served as interim president from 1992 to 1996.
-Dr. Carl M. Hite served as president from 1996 until 2013.
-The current president is Dr. Ty A. Stone, who was hired in 2022.
+James W. Ford was then appointed as president of Cleveland State from 1985 to 1992.
+Renate G. Basham served as interim president from 1992 to 1996.
+Carl M. Hite served as president from 1996 until 2013.
+The current interim president is Andrew W. White, who was hired in 2024.

-Academic profile
+Academics

-Approximately 3,700 credit students and 1,300 non-credit students enroll in Cleveland State Community College in a typical fall semester.
+Approximately 3,200 credit students and 1,300 non-credit students enroll in Cleveland State Community College in a typical fall semester.
 The credit student population is split about evenly in the choice of transfer or career-technical programs.
 The average age of all students is 28 years and the student population is non-racially identifiable.
 There are over 200 employees at the college including more than 70 full-time faculty members.
-Eighty-six percent of the faculty hold Master's or Doctor's degrees.
+Eighty-six percent of the faculty hold master's or doctoral degrees.

-Student life

-Sport
+Athletics

-The college athletic teams are sports_nicknamed the Cougars.
+The college athletic teams are nicknamed the Cougars.